Opioid Addiction: Treatment, Symptoms, and Causes

 Inpatient or residential drug rehab begins with medically assisted detox, a process in which physicians monitor a patient’s vital signs and provide medical care.
 Withdrawal symptoms and cravings are often difficult to overcome during the detox process.
 The medical team provides medicines and expertise to lessen the symptoms and prevent relapse.

 Our residential stay programs involve 24-hour medical care and counseling.
 Patients are typically admitted to a facility for about 4 to 6 weeks depending on medical necessity.
 The most common residential treatment model is a therapeutic community, which focuses on resocializing the individual.
 The therapeutic community utilizes the entire program’s community as an active treatment component.
 It views addiction in the context of psychological and social deficits, and encourages personal responsibility and social productive living.

 Co-operative and Supportive Staff

 Patients who are detoxing from opioids may experience intense withdrawal symptoms for several weeks.
 However, methadone can help limit these symptoms.
 The residential drug detox program at The Haven Detox-South Florida includes both therapy and opioid abuse treatment.
-The staff at Haven New England will work with patients to develop coping mechanisms and learn to live a sober lifestyle.
+The staff at Haven will work with patients to develop coping mechanisms and learn to live a sober lifestyle.

 Haven Detox offers several different therapy programs, including dual-diagnosis and inpatient therapies.
 Dual-diagnosis programs help patients identify both their physical and mental health problems, which help prevent them from falling back into their old habits.
 They also provide aftercare support, which can help patients regain control of their lives.